famished-tiger/loxxy/README.md

 ## Other Lox implementations in Ruby
 An impressive list of Lox implementations can be found [here](https://github.com/munificent/craftinginterpreters/wiki/Lox-implementations

-For Ruby, theris the [lox](https://github.com/rdodson41/ruby-lox) gem.
+For Ruby, ther is the [lox](https://github.com/rdodson41/ruby-lox) gem.
 There are other Ruby-based projects as well:
 - [SlowLox](https://github.com/ArminKleinert/SlowLox), described as a "1-to-1 conversion of JLox to Ruby"
 - [rulox](https://github.com/LevitatingBusinessMan/rulox)